apiel/zicBox/NOTE.md

 - TODO can button show a state can button show a value

+- TODO make pad possibility, like dual touch... same as resize in the granular synth ...

 - TODO slider, e.g. for mixer

 - TODO encoder responsive for small size